dapr/docs/daprdocs/content/en/developing-applications/building-blocks/distributed-lock/distributed-lock-api-overview.md

 At any given moment, only one application can hold a named lock.

 ### Deadlock free using leases
 Dapr distributed locks use a lease-based locking mechanism.
-If an application acquires a lock and then encounters an exception and cannot free the lock, the lock is automatically released after a period of time using a lease.
+If an application acquires a lock, encounters an exception, and cannot free the lock, the lock is automatically released after a period of time using a lease.
 This prevents resource deadlocks in the event of application failures.

 ## Next steps
 Follow these guides on: